 The Shot Options on the Market

 Another important aspect you’ll want to know about your shell is the shot size.
 The larger the number, the smaller the shot.
 You want to stick with a smaller load when hunting smaller targets like ducks.
 Otherwise, you’re compromising your hunt.

-You want to find a good birdshot, with the appropriate shot size.
-The larger the number shot, the more pellets the shot will contain.
+You want to find good birdshot, with the appropriate shot size.
+The larger the number of shot, the more pellets the shot will contain.
 A larger load is better for when you’re shooting up close, like around your decoys than shooting as ducks are in flight.

 The more pellets you have, the wider your pattern will be.
 If you’re shooting around your decoys, you’re reducing the collateral damage by using a bigger shot.
 Go for the lower numbers if you’re wanting range.
 Your pattern shot is important for your accuracy.

 For example, a number 2 birdshot, referred to as just a number 2 shot, would be better for shooting ducks overhead.
 A number 4 shot would be more suitable for shooting as the ducks are lighting in towards your decoys.

 - No 10 – 848 lead pellets per oz